Kuveni: Legend

-And alternative tale is that Kuveni flung herself from Yakdessa Gala, imploring the Gods to curse Vijaya for his cruelty - which they do by preventing any of Vijaya's children from ever sitting on the throne of Rajarata.
+An alternative tale is that Kuveni flung herself from Yakdessa Gala, imploring the Gods to curse Vijaya for his cruelty - which they do by preventing any of Vijaya's children from ever sitting on the throne of Rajarata.
 'Vijaya's curse' is held by some to still hold sway over Sri Lanka's troubled politics.

 Palace of Kuveni

 Ruins of the palace of Kuveni can be found inside Wilpattu National Park Sri Lanka.
+There is no archaeological or literary evidence for this claim.